AET-nanocatalysts/Pt-Alloy/README.md

 # System Requirements

 We recommend a computer with 16G DRAM, standard i7 4-core CPU, and a GPU to run most data analysis source codes.
-But for the 3D reconstruction of the experimental data with RESIRE, atomic tracing and the determination of the MROs, we recommend a computer with large memory (256G DRAM, 16-core CPU and 1 GPU).
+But for the 3D reconstruction of the experimental data with RESIRE, atomic tracing and the LED fitting, we recommend a computer with large memory (256G DRAM, 16-core CPU and 1 GPU).

 ## Software Requirements